sutrolabs-legacy/terraform-provider-census/docs/resources/destination.md

 ## Notes

-* The `credentials` field is marked as sensitive and will not be displayed in Terraform output.
+* The `connection_config` field is marked as sensitive and will not be displayed in Terraform output.
 * Destination types and required credential fields are validated against the Census API's `/connectors` endpoint.
 * The provider automatically refreshes destination metadata after creation to discover available objects.